Best Paid and Free Streaming Audio Recorder Products 2021

 Streaming has already transformed how we enjoy audio and video resources.
 Instead of buying what we want in a brick-and-mortar store, a few clicks on your computer or mobile phone can give you the tracks and recordings you’re after.

 But nothing’s perfect, right?
 You may still need to listen to music when you’re offline.
 What will you do if an internet connection suddenly goes down?
-Not to worry, because that’s where audio recorders come in, and we’ll show you the best ten on the market today.
+Not to worry, because that’s where audio recorders come in, and we’ll show you the best nine on the market today.
 There are four different types, so you can pick what suits your lifestyle:

 - Desktop apps